In this chapter we will get a grasp on the fundamentals of what a fake door test is and the basics of how they work.

 The lay out of your fake door test landing pages needs to have specific calls-to-action that drive action on your landing page.
 You also need to tell the consumer what the product is about in enough detail to make it seem like a real product.

 Designing the perfect fake door test landing page is fairly simple, it just takes a little bit of time and thought.
-Here is an example of a landing page that we put together that you can use as a template.

 You need to develop a header section that is interesting both from a visual aspect and a copy aspect.
 These two go hand in hand to garner engagement from the user.